chesslogical/EncryptionWarehouse/README.md

-apps for the discerning junk yard collector
+apps for the discerning junk yard encryption collector